psteinb/hpc-in-a-day/_episodes/03-00-environment-modules.md

 ~~~
 {: .output}

 The structure of each entry is usually the same `<software>/<version>`, where `software` can be anything from a simple application to a larger framework.
 To help typing, issuing `module av` is enough.
-To make an aplication availble, the `load` or `add` verb can be used interchangeably.
+To make an application available, the `load` or `add` verb can be used interchangeably.
 In a new terminal window do:

 ~~~
 $ module load python/3.6.5